-BCCAT articulated post-secondary English
+BCCAT Articulated Post-Secondary English

-A first-year level English course taken at another BCCAT member institution may be used to meet science a course prerequisites provided that the course has been articulated in the BC Transfer Guide or has been previously transferred via internal evaluation.
-If an equivalent cannot be found in the BC Transfer Guide, the course may be evaluated similarly to a transfer credit request.
+A first-year level English course taken at another BCCAT member institution may be used to meet the English proficiency requirement provided that the course has been articulated in the BC Transfer Guide.
+If an articulation agreement for the course does not exist in the BC Transfer Guide, the course may be evaluated similarly to a transfer credit request.
 The student will be expected to provide course outlines and the course will be evaluated by the responsible faculty chair.